glandre/simple-hr-app/README.md

 ## Running the Application Locally

-Instructions to be added here.

-## Architecture

-This project uses Laravel in the back-end, and React in the front-end.
-Check the Architecture documentation for a detailed overview of the Software Architecture.

-## Software Development Process

-### Commits

-Commit messages are important.
-In this project, a simplified version of the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) method is followed.
-In summary:

-- A commit message should have a Subject and optionally a body.
-- A commit message Subject should be written in the imperative.
-- A commit message Subject should be prefixed with a semantic word that clarifies its intent.

-Semantic prefixes:

-- `feat`: introduces a new feature to the codebase.
-- `fix`: patches a bug in your codebase.
-- `refactor`: introduces a code change that neither fixes a bug nor adds a feature.
-- `docs`: updates the project documentation.
-- `chore`: introduces changes in the maintenance of the codebase (e.g., build and deploy scripts).

-### Versioning

-This project follows the [semantic versioning](https://semver.org/) approach.
-Given a version number MAJOR.MINOR.PATCH, increment the:

-MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.
-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-## Server Setup (Local and Staging)

 The following steps were executed in the following:

 - **Local Development Environment**: Linux machine with **Pop!\_OS 21.04** installed;